Uncovering the hidden gems of Czechia: a journey through castles, hiking trails and Bohemian culture

-Prague is the capital and largest city of Czechia with a large and beautiful historic centre.
-The city's historic buildings and narrow, winding streets are testament to its centuries-old role as capital of the historic region of Bohemia.
-Prague lies on the banks of the beautiful, meandering Vltava River that reflects the city's golden spires and 9th century castle that dominates the skyline.
+The capital and largest city of Czechia is Prague, a city with a large and beautiful historic centre.
+The city's historic buildings and winding streets are a testament to its centuries-old role as the capital of the historic region of Bohemia.
+Prague is a city that offers the perfect mix of history, culture and modernity.
+Its historic atmosphere blends seamlessly with a certain quirkiness that embraces the entire city.